 The Council undertakes a rolling programme of valuation that ensures that all Property, Plant and Equipment required to be measured at current value is revalued at least every five years.
 All valuations of land and buildings were carried out in accordance with the methodologies and basis for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
+The revaluations are carried out by The Unity Partnership, an external company which is 100% owned by the Council, by a team of suitably qualified professionals.

-The effective date of each revaluation is the date that the valuation was carried out.
+The revaluation programme is carried out throughout the year and the effective date of each revaluation is the date that the valuation was carried out.